SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMAssociationS3OutputLocation.md

----
-layout: glossary
-title: Add-VSSSMAssociationS3OutputLocation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSSMAssociationS3OutputLocation

 ## SYNOPSIS
-Adds an AWS::SSM::Association.S3OutputLocation resource property to the template
+Adds an AWS::SSM::Association.S3OutputLocation resource property to the template.
+S3OutputLocation is a property of the AWS::SSM::Association: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-association.html resource that specifies an Amazon S3 bucket where you want to store the results of this association request.

 ## SYNTAX